jiayuasu/CSE512-Project-Phase2-Template/README.md

 Output: Boolean (true or false)

-Definition: You first need to parse pointString1 (e.g., "-88.331492,32.324142") and pointString2 (e.g., "-88.331492,32.324142") to a format that you are comfortable with.
-Then check whether two points are within the given distance.
+Definition: You first need to parse the pointString1 (e.g., "-88.331492,32.324142") and pointString2 (e.g., "-88.331492,32.324142") to a format that you are comfortable with.
+Then check whether the two points are within the given distance.
 Consider on-boundary point.

 ### 3. Use Your UDF in SparkSQL